Prakhar00013/Snake-Game-in-Python/README.md

 # Description:

 A simple snake game written in Python using the "Pygame" library.
+Also used this library to design the structure of snake’s head, body, food, providing them a virtual canvas and dimensions of the game console area.

 # Installation: